COWLISSE/BattleShip/README.md

 ## Introduction

 > This is an online BattleShip game fully working in Java.
 Using JavaFX.
-Netty.io and Gson, we have been developed a replica of the board game that we all played when we were younger.
+Netty.io and Gson, we have developed a replica of the board game that we all played when we were younger.
 This project is a school project that we pushed way further than we had to do.

-## Code Samples

 ## Installation